 Here is a short list of Asana’s shortcoming:

--As the number of projects and members of the projects increases, the application gets a lot more complex and harder to navigate.
+1-As the number of projects and members of the projects increases, the application gets a lot more complex and harder to navigate.
 Asana’s claim to fame is ease of use, but this breakdown rapidly when the number of projects increases.

 2-The application is slow, and as you add more projects and members it gets slower.
 It takes a few seconds from the time you sign in until the first page shows up.

--It lacks proper reporting, so it is not obvious which tasks are open or being worked on.
+3-It lacks proper reporting, so it is not obvious which tasks are open or being worked on.

 4-Lack of hierarchy, both projects and tasks lack parents and childer.

--Subtasks are totally independent of their parent’s tasks.
+5-Subtasks are totally independent of their parent’s tasks.

--The application lacks prioritization and ranking needed for Agile projects using Scrum.
+6-The application lacks prioritization and ranking needed for Agile projects using Scrum.

--Lack of an integrated Gantt chart.
+7-Lack of an integrated Gantt chart.
 Asana tells you other Gantt applications like Instagantt work with asana, but the integration is not smooth.
 In addition, you have to sign up for another application just to use Gantt.

-- Does not enforce dependencies.
+8-Do does not enforce dependencies.
 In fact, the dependencies in asana are just a name, there are no real relationships for a task and the task it depends on.
 As an example, you can start working on a task where the task it depends is not completed yet.

 9-It lacks proper team communication tools like a message board.
 Again asana’s defense is that it integrates with Slack, but as we said before you end up to sign up for multiple application.

--Lack of time tracking features.
+10-Lack of time tracking features.
 As before Asana integrates with other applications like Harvest, but a native time tracking tool works much better for real projects.
 In addition, each one of these applications cost good money, so at the end of the day, you pay too much.

--Asana lacks the capability to assign multiple people to one task.
+11-Asana lacks the capability to assign multiple people to one task.
 This is a major issue when tasks need more than one person to work on them.

--No enforced structure and rules.
+12-No enforced structure and rules.
 Everybody can change and even delete a task.

 We have listed a few of shortcomings associated with asana, if you have used asana and faced other issues, let us know.

-With the exception of Microsoft there are no 800-pound gorillas in this market, the number of players in this market is astronomical.
+With the exception of Microsoft, there are no 800-pound gorillas in this market, the number of players in this market is astronomical.